CMSC389R/Cryptography1/README.md

 5 password hashes cracked, 0 left
 ```

-From this output I obtained the passwords for each userL
+From this output I obtained the passwords for each user:

 ```
 root: toor